Louis XVII: 1795: Death

+It is reported that the following morning, Louis-Charles began to hallucinate music coming from above, along with his mother's voice.
+This continued throughout the day as Gomin goes to the Committee to ask for a nurse.
+Alone with Lasne, he began to slip into unconsciousness.
+He was given some medicine but began to sweat profusely, his breathing growing laboured.
+"Do you think my sister could hear the music?"
+Louis-Charles asked.
+"It would make her so happy.
+I have something to tell you."
+These were his last words.

 Louis-Charles died on 8 June 1795.
-The next day an autopsy was conducted by Pelletan.
+Two days later, his body was carried away in a child's coffin, and an autopsy was conducted.
+The professor Jeanroy claimed that "in more than forty years' exercise in his art, he had never seen the brain so well-developed in a child that age."
+Tumors and growths of various sizes were found in his intestines and lungs.

 In the report it was stated that a child apparently about 10 years of age, "which the commissioners told us was the late Louis Capet's son", had died of a scrofulous infection of long standing.
-"Scrofula" as it was previously known, is nowadays called tuberculous cervical lymphadenitis referring to a lymphadenitis (chronic lymph node swelling or infection) of the neck (cervical lymph nodes) associated with tuberculosis.
-During the autopsy, the physician Dr. Pelletan was shocked to see the countless scars which covered the boy's body, evidently the result of the physical mistreatment which the child had suffered while imprisoned in the Temple.
+"Scrofula" as it was previously known, is nowadays called tuberculous cervical lymphadenitis, referring to a lymphadenitis (chronic lymph node swelling or infection) of the neck (cervical lymph nodes) associated with tuberculosis.
+During the autopsy, the physician Pelletan was shocked to see the countless scars which covered the boy's body, evidently the result of the physical mistreatment which the child had suffered while imprisoned in the Temple.

 Louis-Charles was buried on 10 June in the Sainte Marguerite cemetery, but no stone was erected to mark the spot.
 A skull was found there in 1846 and identified as his, though later re-examination in 1893 showed it to be from a teenager and therefore unlikely to be his.